jrosdahl/miniircd/README.md

 Requirements
 ------------

-Python 2.5 or newer.
+Python 2.7 or newer.
 Get it at http://www.python.org.

-If SSL is used, then python 2.6 or newer is required.

 Installation
 ------------